 As cherry blossom season creeps ever closer, pink, spring-themed snacks are popping up in convenience stores and supermarkets all over Japan!
-More than just the end of winter, the approach of spring means it’s time for the sakura cherry blossoms to start blooming, and that, in turn, means hanami.
-Hanami is a Japanese word meaning flower viewing, describing the traditional Japanese practice of venturing outdoors to enjoy the sight of the beautiful cherry blossoms, often with family or friends.
-Dating as far back as the 8th century, hanami is still widely practiced in Japan today and is a fun, approachable way to participate in Japanese culture.
+More than just the end of winter, the approach of spring means it’s time for the sakura cherry blossoms to start blooming, which, in turn, means hanami.
+And one of the most popular snacks during this time is hanami dango!

+Hanami is a Japanese word meaning flower viewing, describing the traditional Japanese practice of venturing outdoors to enjoy the sight of beautiful cherry blossoms, often with family or friends.
+Dating back to the 8th century, people in Japan still widely practice hanami today, finding it a fun and approachable way to engage with Japanese culture.

 The green dango is colored with Japanese mugwort or yomogi.
 This makes it similar to a type of dango called kusa dango.
-In Japanese, kusa means “grass,” and refers to the rich green color caused by the herb.
+In Japanese, kusa means “grass” and refers to the rich green color caused by the herb.
 Yomogi also gives the dango a mild, earthy flavor similar to kusa mochi, which also uses the ingredient.
-Since yomogi can be hard to find outside of Japan, many hanami dango recipes recommend using matcha powder or green food coloring as a substitute.
+This herb is often difficult to find outside Japan.
+Many hanami dango recipes suggest substituting matcha powder or green food coloring.

 The Origins and Symbolism Behind Dango